Kaderde/teched2025-msad/exercises/ex1/README.md

 annotate AdminService with @(requires: 'admin');
 ```
 **Why this is vulnerable:**
-- The database schema lacks an assignedTo field to track incident ownership
+- The database schema lacks an assignedTo field to track incident ownership.
-- The @(requires: 'support') annotation only checks if the user has the support role
+- The @(requires: 'support') annotation only checks if the user has the support role.
-- No restrictions on which specific incidents a support user can modify
-- Any support user can UPDATE/DELETE any incident, regardless of assignment
+- Any support user can UPDATE/DELETE any incident, regardless of assignment.

 #### 💥 3.
 Exploitation: (TBD with screenshots)